ibm-cloud-docs/log-analysis/ingest.md

 3. Select **API keys**.

-    You can see the service keys that have been created.
+    You can see the ingestion keys that have been created.

-4. Click **Generate Service Key**.
+4. Use an existing ingestion key or click **Generate Ingestion Key** to create a new one.

     A new key is added to the list.
 Copy the key.